Good Morning Britain (song): Background and release

 "Good Morning Britain" was released as the second single from the band's fourth studio album Stray (1990), released in October 1990.
 Fourteen various versions of the song were released ranging from CD promos, radio edits, vinyl singles and cassette tapes.
 "Good Morning Britain" was released in Europe by WEA Records and in the United States by Sire Records and Reprise Records.

 Recording

 Aztec Camera teamed up with the Clash guitarist Mick Jones for the recording of "Good Morning Britain".
-In an interview, lead singer Roddy Frame claimed that by the time "Good Morning Britain" was released, the acid house genre movement had swept Britain, leading to the release charting at number 19 in the United Kingdom, somewhat of a disappointment for the band.
+In an interview, lead singer Roddy Frame said that by the time "Good Morning Britain" was released, the acid house genre movement had swept Britain, leading to the release charting at number 19 in the United Kingdom, somewhat of a disappointment for the band.

-Frame claimed that he wrote "Good Morning Britain" with Mick Jones within 45 minutes following a "two to three hour conversation" with Jones in the canteen of a London recording studio.
-Frame admitted that when he had approached Jones to record the track with the band, he told Jones "you will either want to sing on it, or sue me", as Frame believed that "Good Morning Britain" was very similar in sound to some of Jones' previous work.
+Frame said that he wrote "Good Morning Britain" with Mick Jones within 45 minutes following a "two to three hour conversation" with Jones in the canteen of a London recording studio.
+Frame stated that when he had approached Jones to record the track with the band, he told Jones "you will either want to sing on it, or sue me", as Frame believed that "Good Morning Britain" was very similar in sound to some of Jones' previous work.